top of page

 Companies are required by law (even though the FDA lacks the funds and personnel to enforce all the regulations properly) to have and follow a robust quality control program.
 You can have all the laws and regulations you want, but they don’t matter if they are not enforced.
 The FDA admits that they have no way of knowing all of the products on the market, and they inspect less than fifty percent of manufacturers each year.
 Overseas manufacturers are inspected far less than the already low number of domestic manufacturers.
 That’s why we laugh when supplement companies claim the industry is well-regulated.

-Most of these companies accept whatever their contract manufacturer or raw material suppliers tell them.
+Most companies accept whatever their contract manufacturer or raw material suppliers tell them.
 This is entirely unacceptable.
 These contract manufacturers don't even know what they are doing half the time and often give the buyers incorrect information.
 However, these companies looking to make a fast buck on Amazon don't know what they should be doing, so they don't question it.

 The contract manufacturer gives the buyer's test results, but since they have no experience in the supplement industry, they have no idea whether they are correctly done, using the proper testing methods and testing for the right things.